VickyTEI/starter-blog-mog/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Mog

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Chief sleeper of the House

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Home
-  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include AI and the importance of territory in the domestic garden setting.

 #interests:
+#- Duvets & quiet sleeping spots
+#- Food
-#- Artificial Intelligence
+#- Modellimg assignments
 #- Computational Linguistics
 #- Information Retrieval